Sakura Haruno: Creation and conception

 Sakura's most well-known physical characteristic is her broad forehead.
 Consequently, because of this Kishimoto at times focuses too much on drawing it in scenes or promotional artwork where Sakura is featured prominently.
 This results in her forehead appearing too large.
 When designing Sakura in her Part II appearance, Kishimoto decided to change her clothes to a more lively karate suit style.
 The upper part, though, still had a Chinaesque feeling to it, so as to make her more feminine.
 During Part II's last story arc, Kishimoto tried making Sakura look more beautiful, most notably when she joins Naruto and Sasuke in the final fight against the creature Ten-Tails.
+He mentions using Hollywood actresses as a reference to illustrate her as a beauty.
 Due to Sakura having little popularity within readers, Kishimoto decided that Hinata Hyuga, whom he acknowledged had more popularity, would take a more active role and become a heroine.
 Despite deciding that Naruto and Hinata would end up together since the early stages of the manga, Kishimoto thought it would be interesting to throw Sakura in the middle to form "a messy love triangle."
 Nevertheless, Kishimoto said romance was not what he wanted his series to focus on.
 In the middle of the manga's final arc, Sakura is given a love letter.
 The real reasons for this is that Kishimoto wanted to give the anime studio material to create animated only episodes.

+During The Last, Kishimoto designed Sakura as an elegant and graceful beauty.
+He claims that she has become a "beautiful older sister type" and that even he was surprised by how beautiful she had become.
+He aimed to draw her with a "sense of transparency," meaning a refreshing and ethereal beauty.